top of page

 -

-I personally did not get a lot out of this book but it's table stakes / everyone reads it
+I personally did not get a lot out of this book but everyone reads it

 -